 The discussion with the school or university will be easier if you are prepared in advance.
 Make sure that you arrange in advance when you will meet with the person responsible for your case, and that you know who will be there.
-Even at university, you are allowed to ask your parent or guardian to come along!
+Even at university, you are allowed to ask your mum or dad to come along!